 Computational Science and Mathematics Group

-We are comprised of two major research centres within the Faculty of Science and Technology.
+Currently we are comprised of two major research centres within the School of Science, Engineering and Information Technology.

 CIAO researchers appointed to prestigious international committee